mawkler/maconomy-cli/README.md

 > [!NOTE]
 > This repo is in an early stage.
 Expect some minor issues and breaking changes.

+## Features

+- Editing and viewing time sheet
+- Automatically instantiating new week if it hasn't been created yet
+- Automatically creating new lines if the job/task combination isn't in the time sheet

 ## Usage

 ```